AndresdPM/GaiaHub/README.md

 GaiaHub is a Python/Fortran tool that computes proper motions combining data from Gaia and the Hubble Space Telescope.

 ## License and Referencing
-This code is released under a BSD 2-clause license.
+GaiaHub and its documentation are released under a BSD 2-clause license.
+GaiaHub is freely available and you can freely modify, extend, and improve the GaiaHub source code.
+However, if you use it for published research, you are requested to cite del Pino et al. 2022 (ApJ submitted), where the method is described.

 ## Features